tony-box/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `publicNetworkAccess`

 Whether or not public network access is allowed for this resource.
 For security reasons it should be disabled.
-If not specified, it will be disabled by default if private endpoints are set.
+Note: Cannot be set to "Disabled" during initial service creation - must be changed post-deployment.
+If not specified, defaults to "Enabled".

 - Required: No
 - Type: string